tcj/heckaprompter/Heckaprompter.package/HeckaBrowserComponent.class/README.md

 DONE* make blurbs clickable
 WIP* indicate selected
-* move selected clipart to top?
+DONE* move selected clipart to top?
 * select first/random first
 * allow browsing all by clipart/all by blurb
-* allow browsing by all users / by single user (self)
+DONE?* allow browsing by all users / by single user (self)